-Rapidly proliferating machine learning and graph processing applications, demand highperformance on petascale datasets.
+Rapidly proliferating machine learning and graph processing applications, demand high performance on petascale datasets.
 Achieving this performance requires efficient exploitation of irregular parallelism, as their sophisticated structures and real-world data produce computations with extreme irregularity.
 The need to exploit large-scale parallel hardware (million-fold parallelism) is a further challenge.

-Programming irregular data and parallelism using existing models (e.g., MPI) is difficult because they couple naming, data mapping, and computation mapping.
+Programming irregular data and parallelism using existing models (e.g., MPI) are difficult because they couple naming, data mapping, and computation mapping.
 Further, they only exploit coarse-grained parallelism.
 To solve this problem, we present a key-based programming model, called key-value map-shuffle-reduce (KVMSR).
 The model enables programmers to express fine-grained parallelism across programmer-defined key-value sets.
-The parallel computation can then be optimized using KVMSR's modular control for load balance and data locality.
-KVMSR achieves this by expressing parallelism with respect to a global address space and providing modular control to flexibly bind computation to compute resources.
+Parallelism is managed via the keys with a modular programming interface: KVMSR enables programs to flexibly bind computation to compute resources based on keys for load balance and data locality.

-We define the KVMSR model and illustrate it with three programs, convolution filter, PageRank and BFS, to show its ability to separate computation expression from binding to computation location for high performance.
+In this thesis, we illustrate and evaluate the KVMSR modular interface with three programs, convolution filter, PageRank, and BFS, to show its ability to separate computation expression from binding to computation location for high performance.
 We evaluate KVMSR on a novel fine-grained parallel architecture, called UpDown, supporting up to 4 billion fold hardware parallelism in the full system design.
-On an 8,192-way parallel compute system, KVMSR modular computation location control achieves up to 9,202x performance with static approaches and an increase of 3,136x to 4,258x speedup with dynamic approaches for computation location binding comparing to the single-thread CPU programs.
+On an 8,192-way parallel compute system, KVMSR modular computation location control achieves up to 7,845x performance with static approaches and an increase of 3,136x to 4,258x speedup with dynamic approaches for computation location binding comparing to the single-thread CPU programs.

-INTRODUCTION
+CHAPTER 1 INTRODUCTION